ellis8555/portfolio/README.md

-This project injects/removes html components into a #root div in index.html
+# My Portfolio

+Src-branch contains the development files and structure

+This project's build used webpack and sass.
+Postcss was used to auto prefix the css

-This project is located [here](https://ellis8555.github.io/CertificatesOnGit/)
+This project is located [here](https://ellis8555.github.io/CertificatesOnGit/))

 ---